0: Classical antiquity

+The earliest confidently cited exemplar of the Greek use of the Hellenistic zero appears in Hipparchus in 140 CE.

-The ancient Greeks had no symbol for zero (μηδέν, pronounced mēdén), and did not use a digit placeholder for it.
-According to mathematician Charles Seife, the ancient Greeks did begin to adopt the Babylonian placeholder zero for their work in astronomy after 500 BC, representing it with the lowercase Greek letter ό (όμικρον: omicron).
+The archaic Greece had no symbol for zero (μηδέν, pronounced mēdén), and did not use a digit placeholder for it.
+According to mathematician Charles Seife, after the Babylonian placeholder zero shows up sometime shortly after 500 BC, Greek astronomers began to use the lowercase Greek letter ό (όμικρον: omicron) as a placeholder or representation of ground-level/null degree value.
 However, after using the Babylonian placeholder zero for astronomical calculations they would typically convert the numbers back into Greek numerals.
-Greeks seemed to have a philosophical opposition to using zero as a number.
-Other scholars give the Greek partial adoption of the Babylonian zero a later date, with neuroscientist Andreas Nieder giving a date of after 400 BC and mathematician Robert Kaplan dating it after the conquests of Alexander.
+As with the rejection of infinitesimals by Pythagoras, Greeks appear to maintain to a philosophical opposition to using zero as a number.
+"The whole of the Greek universe rested on this pillar: There is no void."
+Nieder dates the appearance of zero in Greek astronomical texts after 400 BC and mathematician Robert Kaplan further specifies that it must have been after the conquests of Alexander.

 Greeks seemed unsure about the status of zero as a number.
 Some of them asked themselves, "How can not being be?", leading to philosophical and, by the medieval period, religious arguments about the nature and existence of zero and the vacuum.
 The paradoxes of Zeno of Elea depend in large part on the uncertain interpretation of zero.